logo image

 RS Home

-Bamburgh Castle is in the Village of Bamburgh on the northeast coast of England, 19 miles south of Berwick Upon Tweed, 50 miles north of Newcastle.
+Bamburgh Castle is in the village of Bamburgh on the northeast coast of England, 19 miles south of Berwick Upon Tweed, 50 miles north of Newcastle, can be visited with an entrance fee.

 Bamburgh Castle was built from the 1000s for English Kings to control the area and help prevent invasions from Scots and Vikings.